GitbookIO/integrations/docs/changelogs/api.md

 ### Breaking: `url` path parameter for page lookup by path

-Requests on page using an url will now require an URL encoded page's path.
+Requests on page using a URL will now require a URL encoded page's path.
 For example the previous request:

 ```